Mathnasium vs Kumon vs Math Project: Different Math Programs

 Mathnasium: Restrictive In-Session Math Learning

 Mathnasium provides math programs for elementary, middle, and high school students.
 Similar to Kumon, students are to complete worksheets during the sessions.
-Although their class size is much smaller (1 to 5 students per instructor) than Kumon’s, Mathnasium’s students still do not get enough individual attention compared to they otherwise would in a session with a smaller student-to-teacher ratio or one-to-one math tutoring.
+Despite having smaller class sizes (1 to 5 students per instructor) than Kumon, Mathnasium’s students still lack the individual attention they would receive in a session with a smaller student-to-teacher ratio or one-to-one math tutoring.

 Practice is necessary for mastering math topics, but there are so many more essential factors to achieving math success and beyond.
 Practice without conceptual clarity and reasoning leads to students “memorizing” steps which can be detrimental to their math learning.
 While this may show positive effects in the short term, it will create problems in the later years due to weak foundation.